 You may have heard that reading to baby supports his growth and development.
 It also helps him develop language skills at a much faster rate.
 Now, a study shows the link between reading to babies and brain development, and the results are pretty amazing.

 Reading to Babies and Brain Development

-A recent study proved that reading to baby from infancy can result in specialised brain responses.
+A study proved that reading to baby from infancy can result in specialised brain responses.
 This means that if you read to your six-month-old, he will be able to better differentiate between faces and species, for example.